Spot The Outlier

 Talent spotting, Berkson's paradox and enabling luck

 TL;DR: In a world of plenty, selection is hard.
 In a world where selection is hard, we resort to ever more stringent measurement.
-If measurement is too strict, we lose out on variance.
+But if measurement is too strict, we lose out on variance.
 If we lose out on variance, we miss out on what actually impacts outcomes.
 If we miss what actually impacts outcomes, we think we're in a rut.
-But we might not be.
+But we might not be!
 Once you've weeded out the clear "no"s, then it's better to bet on variance rather than trying to ascertain the true mean through imprecise means.

 Related to Strategy Decay

 The year is 1853.
 You're put in charge of recruitment of officers for the Civil Service.
 You have to figure out the best way to find those officers who will make the empire proud.
 They need to understand history, diplomacy, basics of business and economics, languages and generally be appropriate to represent the Empire!